Our international dispute resolution lawyers must get some form of the following at least twice a week:

 7. What the contract says about dispute resolution.

-Much of the time I suggest that they do nothing and just make sure to do the right things the next time so as to prevent this sort of thing from recurring.
+Much of the time I will suggest they do nothing and just make sure to do the right things the next time so as to prevent this sort of thing from recurring.
 Occasionally, I suggest they try to find a China licensed lawyer who will take the case on a contingency fee basis.
-If they ask about involving “the Chinese government” or the Embassy or Consulate from their home country — this is actually quite common — I tell them that if they want to try either or both of those things, they should, but that I am not aware of this ever having helped anyone.
+If they ask about involving “the Chinese government” or the Embassy or Consulate from their home country, I tell them that if they want to try either or both of those things, they should, but that I am not aware of this ever having helped anyone.

-1. A signed/chopped contract that clearly defines the acceptable level of quality.
+1. A signed/chopped China-centric manufacturing agreement that clearly defines the acceptable level of quality.

 2. A paper trail showing proof of payment.
-This is sometimes much tougher than you would think because if you paid some Hong Kong holding company your Chinese product supplier will likely claim that you actually never paid for your product at all.
-Be very wary of this, both with respect to who you pay and in analyzing the value of your bad product claim.
+This is sometimes much tougher than you would think because if you paid a Hong Kong holding company your Chinese product supplier will likely claim that you never paid for your product at all.
+Be wary of this, both with respect to who you pay and in analyzing the value of your bad product claim.
+See The Legal Relationship Between China and Hong Kong and Why This Matters to You and Your Business.

-3. The seller named on the contract matches the receiver of the payments.
+3. The seller named on the contract matches the party that received the payments.
 With so many trading companies out there it is a common mistake to have a contract with a supplier but pay a trading company!
-See number 2 re Hong Kong.
+See number 2 above re Hong Kong.

-4. Your supplier has physical and financial assets (small “one-man-bands” disappear as soon as they feel a lawsuit is on the way).
+4. Your supplier has physical and financial assets (small “one-man-bands” disappear as soon as they “feel” a lawsuit is on the way).
+You should do your due diligence before you pay anyone anything.

 5. The jurisdiction on the contract matches the location of the supplier’s assets at a city, province or country level.